 Our regathering plan is comprised of three main phases:

 We entered into Phase 1 in mid-March and remain in that phase at the present time.
 Please note that the phases listed here do not correspond to the reopening phases detailed by San Diego County or the State of California.
 Going forward, we are not yet able to put specific dates to when the next two phases will be implemented, but the broad outline of each of the phases is as follows:

-Home Churches: Gatherings of Family (Current Phase, started in March)
+Home Churches: Gatherings of Family (Started in March)

 This first phase of our strategy has been characterized by online-only services and growth group meetings.
 Out of an abundance of care for vulnerable members of our community and with respect for the wisdom and advice offered by public health authorities, we have transitioned all of our services and gatherings to online-only formats, restricted on-site staffing, and temporarily suspended operations for our weekday preschool.
 Our services, growth groups, support groups, and even our growth track offerings have all been offered in formats for individuals and family members to experience in the privacy of their homes, reflecting the value of “church at home”.
 We will continue in this phase until such a time as public health authorities allow for gatherings of small groups of people.

 Neighborhood Churches: Gatherings of Dozens

 In the second phase of our strategy, we will adopt a hybrid of online services and smaller-format, in person gatherings.
 Church members will be invited to host “neighborhood churches” in their homes, apartments, backyards, and patios, where groups of between ten and thirty (depending on public health guidelines) can gather to share in the experience of the online service, an acoustic service with live, in-person teaching, or a hybrid of the two.
 In this phase, church members are encouraged to invite friends and neighbors to join them for these smaller-format gatherings, which will offer either the online service or a live service with acoustic worship and live teaching, followed by a short interactive discussion.